1956 Dodge Dakota

 I pulled all the same measurements as before including the frame gauge to ball joint, frame mount near the leafspring to ball joint, rear axle center to ball joint, control arm mounting bolt angle, and level angle across the frame horns and found everything the same with no sign of warping during welding.

 I dropped the plumb line off the center of the cowl again and measured out to locate the frame horn line.
 Using a 4′ level, I measured off the 44″ frame gauge control lines until the level was square with the rails at 38-7/17″ off the plumb line (Figure 36).
 I scribed around the frame and cut them off with a cutoff wheel (Figure 37).
 Focusing on the radiator core support crossmember, I sliced off with the cutoff wheel one side of a piece of 2″ x 5″ 3/16″ wall rectangular tubing, bobbed the corners at 45°, eased all the edges with a sanding disc, and drilled holes corresponding to the sway bar mounting holes (Figure 38).
 For my build, the crossmember when bolted to the sway bar brackets is 34-3/8″ below top of the center cowl, 3″ below the factory ’56 core support mounting plate.
-I cut a piece of 3″ x 3″ x 1/4″ wall angle 7″ long, drilled the core support mounting stud holes 34-9/16″ away from the cowl plumb line, and clamped the bracket to where it rested 32-3/8″ below the cowl (the original 31-3/8″ plus a 1″ gap for shims and a rubber spacer not originally used).
-I tack welded the bracket to the crossmember and I will finish welding the bracket after I have mocked up the sheet metal and confirm the proper location and height (Figures 39 – 41).
-I plan on reworking the frame horns once I get the sheet metal fitted and know what clearance I need for the core support and inner fenders.
+I cut a piece of 3″ x 3″ x 1/4″ wall angle 7″ long, drilled the core support mounting stud holes 34-9/16″ away from the cowl plumb line, and clamped the bracket to where it rested 31-3/4″ below the cowl (the original 31-3/8″ plus a 3/8″ gap for a rubber spacer and room for shims for aligning the fenders and doors not originally used).
+I tack welded the bracket to the crossmember and finished welding it after I mocked up the sheet metal and confirmed the proper location and height (Figures 39 – 41).
+For the bumper mounts, I used a 6″ long piece of 3″ x 3″ x 1/4″ angle profiled to match the bumper brackets.
+I hesitate to provide detailed measurement here because the hole positioning depends completely on the aesthetics of lining up the bumper, splash pan, and fenders to get all the reveals even.
+Figures 42 – 43 show how I built the mounts with two of the bracket holes in the angle and the back hole drilled through the Dakota swaybar bracket.
+For bumper alignment, it is important to have the fender-door gaps set, the radiator core support bolted in place on the swaybar crossmember, and the bumper centered.

 Post-clip Ride Height